Inherent Resolve Strikes Target ISIS in Syria, Iraq

 Part of Operation Inherent Resolve

-These strikes were conducted as part of Operation Inherent Resolve, the operation to destroy ISIS in Iraq and Syria.
-The destruction of ISIS targets in Iraq and Syria also further limits the group’s ability to project terror and conduct external operations throughout the region and the rest of the world, task force officials said.
+These strikes were conducted as part of Operation Inherent Resolve, the operation to eliminate the ISIS terrorist group and the threat it poses to Iraq, Syria, the region and the wider international community.
+The destruction of targets in Syria and Iraq further limits ISIS’ ability to project terror and conduct operations, officials said.

 The list above contains all strikes conducted by fighter, attack, bomber, rotary-wing or remotely piloted aircraft; rocket-propelled artillery; and some ground-based tactical artillery when fired on planned targets, officials noted.